 Principal and interest payments on notes cleared through DTC will be made to DTC's nominee.
 DTC's practice is to credit participants' accounts on the applicable payment date in accordance with their respective holdings shown on DTC's records unless DTC has reason to believe that it will not receive payment on the payment date.
-Payments by DTC participants to noteholders will be governed by standing instructions and customary practices, as is the case with securities held for the accounts of customers in bearer form or registered in "street name" and will be the responsibility of the DTC participant and not of DTC, the trustee, the issuing entity, or us, subject to any statutory or regulatory requirements that are in effect from time to time.
-Payment of principal and interest to DTC's nominee is the responsibility of the applicable indenture trustee, disbursement of those payments to DTC participants is the responsibility of DTC participants and indirect participants.
+Payments by DTC participants to noteholders will be governed by standing instructions and customary practices, as is the case with securities held for the accounts of customers in bearer form or registered in "street"

+name" and will be the responsibility of the DTC participant and not of DTC, the trustee, the issuing entity, or us, subject to any statutory or regulatory requirements that are in effect from time to time.
+Payment of principal and interest to DTC's nominee is the responsibility of the applicable indenture trustee, disbursement of those payments to DTC participants is the responsibility of DTC, and disbursement of the payments to noteholders is the responsibility of DTC participants and indirect participants.